 10. Forgetting to Exercise

 The most common excuse for not exercising is, “I don’t have time.”
-Richard Branson gets it done, and he’s probably quite busy running all of his billion dollar companies.
+Billionaire Richard Branson finds the time to get it done, and he’s probably quite busy running all his companies.
 We all share the same 24 hours in a day, so it’s really a personal choice of how you set your priorities.